What Works?

 All theology is a collection of stories and explanations that we have told ourselves about our experience.
 Something happens, and we drape it with meaning and purpose by imagining why, and how, and for what.
 We may adjust the explanation over time to take into account the questions and contradictions it encounters, but at some point, it may achieve the status of Gospel Truth, become sacrosanct, and exist beyond all scrutiny and doubt.
 The ground of all religious belief is our experience and what we have told ourselves about our experience to make sense of it and to position ourselves to take advantage of it.
 The advantage may come to a larger group and not to any individual within the group, but we don’t believe anything that isn’t self-serving on some level.
 We don’t believe anything that doesn’t have the potential of making us (or those like us) better off for believing it.
 There is always a payoff involved—usually heaven when we die—in what we believe.
 There is no religion in which advantage does not accrue to believers for believing.

-The self-serving nature or all religion the first thing to keep in mind about religion, the second is that we are the ultimate authority determining what we believe.
+The self-serving nature of all religion the first thing to keep in mind about religion, the second is that we are the ultimate authority determining what we believe.
 Take any statement of faith, for example, the statement that “Jesus Christ is Lord.”
 Ask about it, “Who says so?” and you’re likely get the answer, “The Bible says so!”
 Ask of that answer, “Who says that what the Bible says is so?” and you’re likely to get the answer, “God!
 The Lord God Almighty says that what the Bible says is so!
 The Bible is the Holy Word of the Living God!”
 Ask of that answer, “Who says that the Bible is the Holy Word of the Living God?” and, as we have already said, you may get the circuitous response, “The Bible says so!” whereupon you’ll just have to walk away because the person you are talking to cannot see the illogic of saying the Bible is so because the Bible says so.

 But, if you are talking to someone who says something on the order of “All of Christendom says so!
 All believers of every age say that the Bible is the Holy Word of the Living God!” you are onto something, and can ask, “Who says that all of Christendom knows what it is talking about?”
-If you follow out this train of questioning the answers, you will finally get to the place where the other person has to say, “It is so because I say so!”
+If you follow out this line of questioning the answers, you will finally get to the place where the other person has to say, “It is so because I say so!”
 And, there you are.
 We believe whatever we believe because we believe what we believe is worth believing.
 We believe because we say so.

 If we are willing to keep walking around what makes sense to us, looking it over, reflecting on it, examining it, poking it, prodding it, digging around in it, holding it up to the light, and thinking about what we think after we have thought about it, we will become increasingly aware of inconsistencies, incongruities, and incompatibilities.
 One thing will contradict another.
 The practice of “taking things on faith” came into vogue to relieve us of the trouble of squaring up to mutually exclusive beliefs, e.g., “God is Love, and will send you straight to hell if you don’t believe it is so!”